Eric Clapton and the Powerhouse: What's Shakin

 The Powerhouse only recorded a few songs in March 1966 (produced by Boyd), three of which were released on the Elektra compilation album What's Shakin' alongside tracks by the Lovin' Spoonful, Al Kooper, Tom Rush and the Butterfield Blues Band.
 The album was later reissued in the UK under the title Good Time Music.

-The tracks included were "Crossroads" (R. Johnson), "Steppin' Out" (M. Slim) and "I Want to Know" (S. McLeod).
+The tracks included were "Crossroads" (R. Johnson), "Steppin' Out" (M. Slim) and "I Want to Know" (S. Macleod).
 There was a fourth song recorded, a "slow blues", but to this day it remains unreleased.
 "The slow blues was never issued, so they must have it on tape at Elektra somewhere", said Clapton in a March 1968 interview, printed in Guitar Player magazine in 1992.
 "It was pretty good, too."

 Due to contractual constraints, Winwood was credited as Steve Anglo in the original album's liner notes.
-It has also been suggested that the song "I Want to Know" was in fact written by Jones under a pseudonym named for his wife, Sheila McLeod.
+It has also been suggested that the song "I Want to Know" was in fact written by Jones under a pseudonym instead of his wife, Sheila MacLeod.